A condition characterized by decreased bone density, putting people at an increased risk of bone fractures.

 5. Square breathing has four parts.
 The first part starts with an inhale.
 Inhale slowly while counting to four in your head.
 At the count of four, your lungs should be full of air.

 6. Hold the air within your lungs for another count of four.

 7. Now, exhale the air slowly, counting to four once more in your head.
 Once you reach the count of four, all of the air should be out of your lungs.

 8. Lastly, hold the air out of your lungs for a final count of four.

-9. Repeat this exercise as many times as you like, but not too much as it may have a tendency to make you lightheaded.
-As a general rule, practicing square breathing for 3 to 5 minutes can help you destress and improve your overall mindfulness.
+9. Repeat this tutorial as many times as you like, but not too much as it can make you feel slightly lightheaded.
+As a general rule, practicing square breathing for three to five minutes can help you destress and improve your overall mindfulness.

 Improving Your Diet

-- Full of omega-3 fatty acids, which boost brain activity and cognitive function, nuts are the perfect on-the-go snack5 for your brain.
+Nuts are packed with omega-3 fatty acids that boost brain activity and cognitive function.
+Nuts are the perfect on-the-go snack for your brain.

-- Blueberries are rich in antioxidants, making them perfect for avoiding the neurodegenerative diseases6 that may be associated with long-term brain fog.
+Blueberries are rich in antioxidants, making them perfect for avoiding the neurodegenerative diseases that may be associated with long-term brain fog.

-Improving your sleep on a regular basis can do wonders for your mental clarity.
-It has been proven time and again that lack of sleep causes brain fog and the inability to focus on intricate tasks throughout the day.
+Improving your sleep can do wonders for your mental clarity.
+Lack of sleep causes brain fog and the inability to focus on intricate tasks throughout the day.